How to Keep Your Throat Healthy With 6 Easy Tips

 - Another tip for relieving sore throat pain is to gargle with warm water and cayenne pepper.

-6. Vocal Warm Ups For Professionals and Teachers
+6. Vocal Warm-Ups for Professionals and Teachers

 - Slow, gentle humming on comfortable tones are excellent warm-ups.
 Feel for vibrations across the mask area.
 To keep the lips loose and relaxed, include the buzzing sound (buzz your lips the same way you would on a baby’s belly to make the baby giggle).

-- Sigh lightly on a soft 'ahhhh,' feeling completely relaxed.
-Even yawning is an excellent warm up for the voice.
+- Sigh lightly on a soft "ahhhh," feeling completely relaxed.
+Even yawning is an excellent warm-up for the voice.

-Healthy Tips For The Voice
+Healthy Tips for the Voice

-Severe Throat Conditions, Polyps, Infections
+Severe Throat Conditions, Polyps, and Infections

-When The Vocal Cords Are Inflammed
+When the Vocal Cords Are Inflamed

 Fungus and bacteria can affect the vocal cords in several different ways: